radokristof/eac2ac3/README.md

 Works as the "eac2ac3.bat" just give the file as parameter, in which you want to delete the created ac3 file.

 ### Known issues
-For me, it sometimes cuts the end of the file...
-Still don't know why, if anyone finds out, please make an issue regarding the cause of the problem.
+~~For me, it sometimes cuts the end of the file...
+Still don't know why, if anyone finds out, please make an issue regarding the cause of the problem.~~
+Seems that this issue is solved with the timeout, please report if it is not working correctly for you.

 ### Disclaimer
 Still in "beta".